 - 8. Lay the computer right side up and open the display slightly past 90-degrees. - 9.
 Remove the two hex screws at the back corners of the top case (a Torx T6 can also be used).

-10. Use a black stick along the seam of the top and bottom case to help release the top case at the back sides (gently twisting the black stick may help).
+10. To help release the top case, use a black stick along the front left seam of the top and bottom case.

+11. And along the back sides (gently twisting the black stick may help).